 Then I strolled across the downtown..

-..and some hours later I was ready to fall asleep.
-I planned to take some cheap motel in the suburbs, but I couldn’t find any for a while.
-One that looked to cut the deal finally appeared, so I pulled over.
+..and some hours later, I was ready to get some sleep.
+I wanted to take some cheap motel in the suburbs, but I couldn’t find any for a while.
+When one finally appeared, I pulled over.
 Alas, they asked around $80 per night.
-Too tired to search an alternative, I stayed there.
+Too tired to search for an alternative, I stayed there.

 The next morning I went to see sculptures in the downtown..